-Stunning coast and beautiful countryside are an integral part of Unexplored England – if you’ve been cooped up on your quarantine couch then you want to experience outdoor activities.
+Stunning coast and beautiful countryside are an integral part of Unexplored England.
 And where better to go than National Trust properties in Norfolk and Suffolk.

 Read on for a round-up of where to get your fresh air fix with the nation’s number one guardian of our natural beauty.

 Nature is on the move during autumn at Sheringham Park, swallows gathering before the big push south and sound of the call of pink-footed geese returning heralding their arrival from the north.
 Trees gradually putting on their autumn colours, and fungi brightly decorating the woodland and the parkland.

 Autumn is a stunning time of year at Dunwich Heath.
 Keep your eyes on the skies as birds arrive and leave on the annual migration.
 You might even spot a short-eared owl, red wings or fieldfares.
 The annual red deer rut will also be taking place so listen out for the bellowing of the stags and look out for the clashing of horns.